alux444/jobspeak-ai/README.md

 # Engineering Honours Research Project
 ## AI-driven Job Interview Feedback System

-This project is designed to give users personalised detailed feedback on their behaviouralinterview performance.
+This project is designed to give users personalised detailed feedback on their behavioural interview performance.
 It uses a combination of multimodal AI models to analyse user responses, including audio, video, and text transcription analysis.

 More information can be found in the [project proposal](https://part4project.foe.auckland.ac.nz/home/project/detail/5673/).